Before you clean

 Product residue buildup is treated as residue-related issues in the authority system, which helps determine how it should be approached and what risks matter most.

-Product residue buildup is linked in the graph to surfaces such as granite countertops, although the exact pattern depends on use, moisture, chemistry, and maintenance history.
+Product residue buildup is linked in the graph to surfaces such as finished wood, although the exact pattern depends on use, moisture, chemistry, and maintenance history.

 Product residue buildup often returns when the contamination type was misread, the surface was not fully finished, residue was left behind, or the underlying source of the problem was not addressed.